chasefarmer2808/SSDC/README.md

 made to the master branch.
 This will automatically trigger a build in Travis.
 The build clones the master branch of this repo, does an
 `npm install`, builds the entire app, runs unit and integration tests, and deploys to heroku.
 If the build passes, the live site should be updated with the changes.
 The integration tests and actual deployment only happen on a push to the master branch.
 Builds are kicked off on pushes to ALL branches, but only compilation and unit tests are run.
+The Travis-CI build dashboard for this application can be seen by going [here](https://travis-ci.org/), and signing in with your Github credentials.
+You can only see the dashboard if you are a collaborator of this repository.

 ### Heroku